What is low code? Definition, use cases, and benefits

 2. Back-end developers can do more

-With low code, back-end developers can create pretty, intuitive apps and tools.
+With low code, back-end developers can create intuitive apps and tools without haggling with CORS, API routes, and other frontend-binding structures.

 3. Product market fit will come sooner in a startup’s life